Abram Joseph Ryan: Early life

-He was born Matthew Abraham Ryan in Hagerstown, Maryland on February 5, 1838, the fourth child of Irish immigrants Matthew Ryan and his wife, Mary Coughlin, both of Clogheen, County Tipperary.
+He was born Matthew Abraham Ryan in Hagerstown, Maryland on February 5, 1838, the fourth child of Irish immigrants Matthew Ryan and Mary Coughlin, both of Clogheen, County Tipperary.
 He was their first child to be born in the United States.
 The family had initially settled in Norfolk, Virginia, after their arrival in America sometime prior to 1835, but soon moved to Maryland, where the father obtained work as the overseer of a plantation with enslaved people.
 Ryan was named after this plantation's owner.

 In 1840 the family relocated to Ralls County, Missouri, and then, in 1846, to St. Louis, where the father opened a general store.
 The young Abraham Ryan, as he was called, was educated at St. Joseph's Academy, run by the Christian Brothers.
 Showing a strong inclination to piety, he was encouraged by his mother and teachers to consider becoming a priest.
 Ryan decided to test a calling to the priesthood and on September 16, 1851, at the age of 13, entered the College of St. Mary's of the Barrens, near Perryville, Missouri.
 It was run by the Vincentian Fathers as a minor seminary for young candidates for the priesthood, providing them a classical education with free room and board.

 In the summer of 1854, Ryan decided to pursue Holy Orders, at which time he explained his decision to his close childhood friend, Ethel, with whom he had grown up.
 At the end of that summer, Ethel announced her decision to become a nun, later becoming Sister Mary Loretto.
-Ryan later considered Ethel his "spiritual wife."
+Ryan later considered Ethel his "spiritual wife".
 On September 12, 1860, Ryan was ordained as a Vincentian Catholic priest.